-I really like old machines, big and small.
-For example a vintage typewriter [Kids pay attention, that’s what people used to type a letter with.
-A sort of keyboard!] or a sewing machine.
-I think they are beautiful.
-And now someone turned a sewing machine into something different.
-Designer Stef van der Bijl, vanderBijl – design & interior in Amsterdam | The Netherlands, made the “Sew Me lamp“, part of the Sew Me Collection.
-The light turns on and dims by turning the hand wheel.
-The lamp is a limited collection of redesigned antique sewing machines.
+These beautiful sewing machines have been upcycled into something different.
+Designer Stef van der Bijl, founder of vanderBijl – design & interior in Amsterdam | The Netherlands, created the Sew Me Collection.
 Stef van der Bijl also redesigned all the pieces belonging to a sewing machine set, and turned them into interior products.

 Photos © vanderBijl – design & interior

 And in my opinion that’s exactly what makes his designs so appealing.
 The fact that he creates something new that is based on the old in this day and age of internet and enormous technological development.